nkatsambiris/acf-block-builder/README.md

 3. Enter your API key and configure your settings
 4. Start generating new ACF Blocks

+## Version 1.0.4 Changes

+- Improvements to error logging and debugging

 ## Version 1.0.3 Changes

 - Improve AI prompt for handling array values